christianlangevin/MODFLOW-Madison2025/software.md

 ## Part 2 -- Create an Environment File
 We will use an environment file to create a containerized version of Python and the Python packages needed for the class.
 An environment file is simply a list of packages that we want to install in our environment.

 1. Using a text editor, such as Notepad or Notepad++, create a file called `environment.yml`.
-It should contain the information in [this environment file](./environment.yml).
+It should contain the information in [this environment file](https://github.com/christianlangevin/MODFLOW-Madison2025/blob/main/environment.yml).
 Save this file to your hard drive, preferably in your user home folder so that it can be easily accessed in the next step.
 (Caution!
 Notepad will automatically append a .txt suffix to your file name; you don't want this to happen.)

 <!-- 2. **For Mac and Linux users only!** You will need to add six additional dependencies to the `environment.yml` file from step 1.
 The following dependencies are also required:

 ```
   # parallel modflow build dependencies
   - pkg-config
+  - meson
+  - ninja
+  - gfortran
   - openmpi
-  - gfortran
-  - petsc
+  - libnetcdf
-  - meson>=1.1.0
+  - netcdf-fortran
-  - ninja
+  - petsc=3.20.5
 ```   -->

 ## Part 3.
 Create the `madison25flopy` Environment